 Pasture raised chicken backs are what’s left after the breast, wings, legs and tenders are cut away.
 Chicken backs are perfect for making broth or stock.
 Each pack has 2-3 backs with a fair amount of meat, fat and bones!
-Check out the recipe below from the Weston A. Price Foundation.

 1 whole chicken or 2 to 3 pounds of bony chicken parts, such as necks, backs, breastbones and wings* gizzards from one chicken (optional)

 2 tablespoons vinegar

 1 large onion, coarsely chopped

 *Note: Farm-raised, free-range chickens give the best results.
 Many battery-raised chickens will not produce stock that gels.